cjbarber/ToolsOfTheTrade/contributing.md

 # Contributing

-**If you are adding a tool you are affiliated with please include other improvements/fixes to the repo.**
+If you're affiliated with a resource you're wanting to add: please disclose this and include other contributions/improvements/fixes to the list.

 If you're adding something new, make sure that it is [formatted correctly](#list-format) and be sure to explain why it is awesome. 😎